mageplaza/magento-2-banner-slider/README.md

-# Magento 2 Banner Slider Extension by Mageplaza
+# Magento 2 Banner Slider Extension FREE by Mageplaza

 **Mageplaza Banner slider for Magento 2** is a supportive marketing tool which allows store owners to display unlimited eye-catching banner sliders on their Ecommerce website.
 By this way, the extension helps draw customers' attention as well as optimize their experience, with a user-friendly interface.